 How to Send an Eviction Notice

 You can send an eviction notice by downloading an eviction letter and serving (delivering) it to the tenant according to your state’s requirements — usually by certified mail with a return receipt or hand-delivering the eviction notice to the tenant in person.
-These methods are the safest way to make sure the tenant isn’t able to dispute whether they received the eviction notice.
+These methods are the safest way to make sure the tenant cannot dispute whether they received the eviction notice.

 The Most Common Reasons for Sending an Eviction Notice